artvg/The-Colorful-Mind/README.md

 Final Thought

-- Give it a try, This project was made with love and care 💜
+- Give it a try, This project was made with love and care.